cinghiopinghio/futon.vim/README.md

 ## Install

-Or use your preferred plugin manager.
+Use your preferred plugin manager.

 Or copy `colors/futon.vim` and `doc/futon.txt` in your path.